-- 2.12 Transfers, Rollovers, Conversions, Recharacterizations, and Special Recontributions.
+- 2.11 Withholding Payments and Resolution of Disputes.
+We shall have the right to withhold payments from your Roth IRA assets if there is any dispute or uncertainty with respect to these assets.
+For example, disputes could arise in a divorce situation, or different individuals could claim that they were entitled to be paid as your beneficiaries.
+This right of ours to withhold payment is expressly authorized until the dispute or uncertainty is settled to our satisfaction by all of the parties.
+At any time, we shall have the right (but not the duty) to request a judicial determination from a Court of law as to ownership of the assets.
+The Court's determination shall be binding upon us, you and all persons claiming an interest in the assets.
+You expressly authorize and agree that we have the right to be paid (i.e. deduct) from your Roth IRA assets any fees and expenses including but not limited to legal and accounting fees, whether internal or external, associated with resolving any dispute. - 2.12 Legal Claims Against Your Roth IRA.
+We will attempt to notify you if we are served with any type of legal process which affects or might affect your Roth IRA.
+The provisions of section 2.10 will apply to this situation except rather than request a judicial determination as to the ownership of the assets there would be a request to determine the validity of the legal process against your Roth IRA assets.
+Your Roth IRA will be responsible for all fees and expenses associated with responding to the legal process claim. - 2.13 Notices.
+We may give a notice or report to you or your beneficiary by mailing it to you or your beneficiary at the address last furnished to us.
+The notice or report is considered given when it is mailed by either an agent or us. - 2.14 Transfers, Rollovers, Conversions, Recharacterizations, and Special Recontributions.
 We may request certification acceptable to us before we will accept any transfer, rollover, conversion, recharacterization or special recontribution.
 We reserve total discretion whether or not we will transfer your Roth IRA assets to another custodian or trustee.
 You also expressly state that you have the sole responsibility for complying with all IRS eligibility rules for conversions, recharacterizations, recontributions and rollovers, including the rule that you are allowed only one rollover per 12 months.
-Also, since the IRS has not expressly ruled whether an individual has until the following Monday or business day when the 60th day ends on a Saturday, Sunday, or holiday, you accept full responsibility if you make such a rollover contribution. - 2.13 Fees.
+Also, since the IRS has not expressly ruled whether an individual has until the following Monday or business day when the 60th day ends on a Saturday, Sunday, or holiday, you accept full responsibility if you make such a rollover contribution - 2.15 Fees.
 You agree to pay us the fees specified in our current schedule of fees, if any, for establishing and maintaining your Roth IRA.
 We may replace or change our fee schedule at any time, upon giving you 30 days written notice.
 You hereby authorize us to deduct these fees from your Roth IRA assets.
 However, in the case of an administrative fee, we will allow you to pay such fee with nonRoth IRA funds, but we have no duty to inform you of this option other than herein.